Fact Check: Content From Satirical Site Goes Viral As Pope Francis's Statement On COVID Vaccine

 A screenshot, purportedly of a newspaper quoting Pope Francis's statement about COVID vaccine has gone viral on social media.
 "Pope Francis says Covid Vaccine will now be required to enter heaven," the clip claimed with a text overlay that read, "The devil in human form.
 How can Catholics believe this lying serpent?
 Does he think Catholics are STUPID or don't have BRAINS?"

 The image is being shared at a time when the world is on the verge of completing the coronavirus vaccine trial with 50 COVID-19 vaccine candidates in the race.
-Several Facebook users have shari the post.
+Several Facebook users shared the post.

 Claim: